zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

     - I chose this edition since it is considered the authoritative edition of the work according to [Wikipedia](https://en.wikipedia.org/wiki/Institutes_of_the_Christian_Religion#cite_note-22)

+[^4.10]: **Galileo**: Two New Sciences

+    - Also available in the with older translation in [Great Physics Texts Series, Volume II](https://www.amazon.com/Students-Guide-Through-Great-Physics-ebook/dp/B00RZKJ6LM) if you don't want to buy the singular work

 [^4.11]: **Bacon**: Novum Organum

     - [A comparison between editions from Readthegreatbooks](https://www.readthegreatbooks.com/books/bacon-novum-organum-%28new-organon%29-best-translation)